UTADNCLab/AICA-Competition-Documentation-2026/01_Core_Guides/Operational_Guide.md

 ### Open QLabs and Load the Cityscape Map Manually

-1. Open Quanser Interactive Labs from the Windows Start menu, or go to `C:\Program Files\Quanser\Quanser Interactive Labs` and run the application.
+1. Open Quanser Interactive Labs from the Windows Start menu, or go to `C:\Program Files\Quanser\Quanser Interactive Labs` and run the application
-2. Wait for QLabs to fully launch.
+2. Wait for QLabs to fully launch
-3. In QLabs, open Self-Driving Car Studio.
+3. In QLabs, open Self-Driving Car Studio
-4. Select and load the Cityscape map.
+4. Select and load the Cityscape map
-5. Wait until the Cityscape environment finishes loading completely.
+5. Wait until the Cityscape environment finishes loading completely
-6. After the map is open, continue with `run_all.BAT` or `run_all.m` or run the required files manually.
+6. After the map is open, continue with `run_all.BAT` or `run_all.m` or run the required files manually

 ### Important

-- The virtual stage is designed to run in the Cityscape map.
+- The virtual stage is designed to run in the Cityscape map
-- Make sure the Cityscape map is loaded.
+- Make sure the Cityscape map is loaded
-- If the wrong map is open, the spawn locations, nodes, and delivery locations will not match the competition scenario.
+- If the wrong map is open, the spawn locations, nodes, and delivery locations will not match the competition scenario

 ---

 ## 3) Automated System Startup

-A complete BAT launcher is provided for one-click startup.
+A complete BAT launcher is provided for one-click startup

 Example: `run_all.bat`